hellzerg/optimizer/CONFS.md

 Download the configuration file based on your Windows version and edit it accordingly.

+* True means it applies the specific tweak
+* False means it resets it

 Then, execute it like this: optimizer.exe /w10.conf